Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

-As a substance abuse counselor in Washington, DC, you will play a vital role in combating this epidemic.
 Your work will involve providing critical support and guidance to those struggling with addiction, helping them navigate the path to recovery.
-Opportunities abound in various settings, from community health centers to specialized treatment programs.
+Opportunities abound in various settings, from community health centers and hospital-based programs to specialized outpatient treatment facilities and harm reduction organizations.

-Steps to Becoming Certified as a Substance Abuse Counselor in Washington DC
+Steps to Becoming Certified as a Substance Abuse Counselor in Washington, DC

 The District of Columbia Department of Health, Health Regulation and Licensing Administration (HRLA) is responsible for certifying substance abuse counselors in Washington, DC.
 They offer the following certification levels for front-line counselors based on experience and education: